PrestaShop/open-source/slack/channels.md

 ## Active Channels

 **#ambassadors**
-- Description: A channel to discuss about ambassadors about meetups and other topics related to their activity
+- Description: A channel to discuss about ambassadors, meetups and other topics related to their activity
 - Users: For ambassadors and their contacts
 - Owners: Ambassador program manager
 - Status: Public